Most Visited Pilgrimage Sites in Himachal Pradesh

 [Visit popular temples in Himachal through Himachal temple tour]

 Baijnath temple lies in a small town in Dhauladhar Range and one of the most religious pilgrimage site in Himachal Pradesh.
-This one thousand year old temple is dedicated to Lord Shiva and is amongst the 12 Jyotilingas in India.
+This one thousand year old temple is dedicated to Lord Shiva.
 A great throng of pilgrims visit Baijnath temple especially in Shivratri festival.

 There are inscriptions on the wall interpreting the story of Baijnath temple.
 It is believed that Devil Ravana worshipped the lord here.
 This temple is made of Nagri style of architecture.
 After being dilapidated because of an earthquake, it was renovated by Raja Sansar Chand.